harishnr93/CNN_imgClassification_py/README.md

-# Animal Faces and Bean Leaf Lesions Classification using CNN
+# Animal Faces and Bean Leaf Lesions Classification

 ## Overview
 This project implements a deep learning pipeline to classify images using a Convolutional Neural Network (CNN).
 The dataset is downloaded from Kaggle and consists of images categorized into different classes.